twse/random-stuff/Third-Party Notices.md

 You use this program at your own risk!

+## For use of Module Replacer
+(c) 1998 Alessandro Cantatore

+Under no circumstances the author is liable for any LOSS OR DAMAGE.
+* You are FREE TO USE this version of the program on as many machines as you like.
+* You are FREE TO DISTRIBUTE the program provided that you include all the files in the archive without any modification.
+* YOU ARE NOT ALLOWED TO SELL THE PROGRAM, but can charge a reasonable amount to cover the cost of the distribution media.

+THE USE OF THE PROGRAM IMPLIES ACCEPTANCE OF THE CONDITIONS STATED ABOVE!

 ## For use of NetExtra, Netwatch
 Copyright (c) 1999 Momotek Computer Specialties.<br />
 Written by Gene Akins